hexparrot/catjot/README.md

 `jot` : display all notes created in the present working directory (pwd)

-`jot -ac "some info"` : Add context to last-written note `|jot -ac`            : Piped content written as context for last-written note
+`jot -ac "some info"` : Add context to last-written note

+`|jot -ac` : Piped content written as context for last-written note

-`jot -ap "/var/log"` : Change pwd of last-written note `|jot -acp /var`     : Piped content (single string, no spaces)
+`jot -ap "/var/log"` : Change pwd of last-written note

-                     : written as context, plus provided pwd for last-written note
+`|jot -acp /var` : Piped content (single string, no spaces) written as context, plus provided pwd for last-written note

-`jot -at "strays"`       : Add an additional tag to the last-written note `|jot -act healthy`      : Piped content (single string, no spaces)
+`jot -at "strays friendly"` : Add an additional tag to the last-written note

-                         : written as context, plus provided tag for last-written note `jot -at ~inventory      : Subtract a tag matching a word preceded by a tilde `~`
+`|jot -act healthy` : Piped content (single string, no spaces) written as context, plus provided tag for last-written note

+`jot -at ~inventory` : Subtract a tag matching a word preceded by a tilde `~`

 ### Homenotes